box/developer.box.com/content/guides/tooling/postman/quick-start/2-configure-box-app.md

   1. Scroll to the **Application Scopes** section of the same screen and select any additional permissions you want to enable for this application.
-     **Your application must have at least one or more of the following scopes:** manage users,read all files and folders stored in Box, read and write all files and folders in Box.
+     **Your application must have at least one or more of the following scopes:** manage users, read all files and folders stored in Box, read and write all files and folders in Box.
   1. At the top of the page click the button to **Save Changes**
 </Choice>